 What would change the answer?

 A longer stay, lower purchase price, lower mortgage rate, much faster rent growth, or a stronger personal value on ownership could all move the result.
-The point of the case study is not that renters always win.
+The point of the example is not that renters always win.
 It is that a five-year move horizon deserves to be modeled directly instead of brushed aside.

 What this case teaches